Interferometer Techniques for Gravitational-Wave Detection: Optical Components: Coupling of Field Amplitudes

 The term \emph{optical surface} generally refers to a boundary between two media with possibly different indices of refraction $n$, for example, the boundary between air and glass or between two types of glass.
 A real fused silica mirror in an interferometer features two surfaces, which interact with a reflected or transmitted laser beam.
 However, in some cases, one of these surfaces has been treated with an anti-reflection (AR) coating to minimise the effect on the transmitted beam.

 The terms \emph{mirror} and \emph{beam splitter} are sometimes used to describe a (theoretical) optical surface in a model.
-We define real \emph{amplitude coefficients} for reflection and transmission $r$ and $t$, with $0\leq r,t \leq 1$, so that the field amplitudes can be written as \epubtkImage{mirror_coupling-external.png}{ } The $\pi/2$ phase shift upon transmission (here given by the factor $\I$) refers to a phase convention explained in Section~\ref{sec:bsphase}.
+We define real \emph{amplitude coefficients} for reflection and transmission $r$ and $t$, with $0\leq r,t \leq 1$, so that the field amplitudes can be written as